-In prior iterations of the Long-Term Plan, terms, conditions, and requirements for participation in the Adjustable Block Program and the Illinois Solar for All Program were located the chapters outlining program requirements for each.
-This chapter consolidates discussion of those consumer protection program requirements applicable across both programs.
+In prior iterations of the Long-Term Plan, terms, conditions, and requirements for participation in the Adjustable Block Program and the Illinois Solar for All Program were located in the chapters outlining program requirements for each.
+This chapter consolidates discussion of those consumer protection program requirements applicable across both programs, while expanding the Plan's discussion of consumer protection in light of revisions made to Section 1-75(c)(1)(M) of the Act through P.A.
+102-0662.